-The mission of Ireland’s National Parents Council is to increase contact and transparency in the educational system.
-NPC, which was established in 1985, exists to ensure that all parents are supported and empowered to become effective partners in the academic engagement of their children while they are still in early and primary education.
+Ireland’s National Parents Council, which was established in 1985, exists to ensure that all parents are supported and empowered to become effective partners in the academic engagement of their children while they are still in early and primary education.

-“We’re an organization that supports parents who support their children,” said Aine Lynch, CEO of NPC.
+“We’re an organization that supports parents to support their children,” said Áine Lynch, CEO of NPC.
 “We feel the parents are absolutely critical, and parental involvement is essential to children reaching their full potential.
-The parents wouldn’t be doing the things they’re doing if it wasn’t for the best interest of their children.
-That’s why we keep our vision on the child rather than on the parents.”
+Parents work in the best interests of children and that is why NPC always remains focused on children’s needs.”

 NPC encourages schools and the educational community to welcome parental involvement and to work with each other as partners in facilitating learning.
 Teachers and other educational professionals receive valuable feedback and support from parents, while parents can participate in decision-making that affects their children and families.

 One of NPC’s primary functions is to provide parents and the educational community with services that support parents to support children in all aspects of their education.
 The organization furnishes three services: a helpline, training programs, and participation in Partnership Schools.